loan-broker-cphb/loan-broker/README.md

 ## I. PROJECT DOCUMENTATION

-> _Loan Broker Project was originated from the book Enterprise Integration Patterns, which basically takes a loan request and determine the best banks that could grant the user a loan with corresponding interest rates.
-The request will be processed by independent components that is described further below._
+> _Loan Broker Project is originated from the book Enterprise Integration Patterns, which takes a loan request and determine the best banks that could grant the user a loan with corresponding interest rates.
+The request will be processed by independent components which are described in the following._

-#### Run this project
+#### Run the project
-Running the project like specified will start up all the components in the correct order.
+Running the project as specified, will start up all the components in the correct order.
-This also assumes that you have a
+You should have:
 #### Prerequisites
 - Java 8
 - Maven
 - Docker

 #### How to run the project
-1. Clone the project
+1. Clone the project repository
 2. `cd` into the base directory
 3. Run `mvn install -DskipTests`
 4. Run `docker-compose pull`
 5. Run `docker-compose up -d --build`

-This will start up the rulebase, all the banks and the project itself
+This will start up the rulebase, all the banks and the project itself.

-### Loan Broker Design
+### Loan Broker System Design
 ![image](https://user-images.githubusercontent.com/16150075/48804176-3343a480-ed14-11e8-8c38-01a4f67fe50a.png)

 ### The Message Flow